varunpiram/quickopt/README.md

-# Optimization toolkit package for nonlocal functions
+# Python optimization toolkit package written in cpp for nonlocal functions
 WIP

 Contains the following modules: